SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 - **`sumo.datasource`** - has a fixed value of **linux**.

-## Collecting logs, metrics & installing Linux app
+## Collecting logs, metrics, and Linux app installation

 Here are the steps for collecting logs, metrics, and app installation.